-Trinity approach to encouraging Positive Classroom Behaviours
+Trinity's approach to encouraging positive behaviours:

-4 steps to positive behaviour We want to support students to get it right and to ensure that all are clear on the expectations.
-All staff have been trained to use the following 4 steps to encourage positive behaviour: Step 1 - Narrate the expectations, being explicit in what we want to see.
-Step 2 - Take up time - give students time to get it right Step 3 - Issue the sanction - calmly and explaining what they need to do to get it right Step 4 - Acknowledge the impact and rebuild relationships Roll call - Hand up, line up Roll call at start of day and after break and lunch to ensure a calm start to the lesson without distraction.
-Deliberate,well planned lessons.
-Seating plan on Class Charts using data and SEND needs to guide.
+1 4 steps to positive all are clear on the expectations.
+All staff have been train use the following 4 steps to encourage positive behavior Step 1 - Narrate the expectations, being explicit in what we want to see.
+Step 2 - Take up time - give students time to get it right Step 3 - Issue the sanction - calmly and explaining what need to do to get it right Step 4 - Acknowledge the impact and rebuild relationships Roll call - Hand up, line up Roll call at start of day and after break and lunch to ensure a calm start to the lesson without distraction.
+Deliberate, well planned Seating plan on Class Charts using data and SEND needs to guide. lessons.
 Planned time to talk to enable students to discuss key ideas prior to written work.
 Deliberate questioning to check understanding and encourage deep thinking.
-Well planned curriculums with clear end points and challenge.
-Pace and Purpose in corridors Students walk with pace and purpose in single file on the left hand side of the corridor to ensure safe and swift movement between lessons.
+Well planned curriculums with clear end points and challenge Pace and Purpose in corridors Students walk with pace and purpose in single file on the left hand side of the corridor to ensure safe and swift movement between lessons.
 This is done in silence to reduce distraction, which can disrupt lessons and encourage unsafe behaviour.
 Silent 'Do Now' 'Do Now' is completed in silence.
 It is accessible to all and focuses on the recap of prior learning to support knowledge retention.

 SLANT We use SLANT to support students with their attentiveness and focus in class.
 Sit up, Listen to the teacher, Ask and answer questions, Nothing in our hands, Track the teacher.
 Sanctions and rewards Consistent use of rewards and sanctions using Class Charts.
 Rewards are publicly celebrated weekly in tutor times and assemblies.
 Sanctions where possible should be sat the same day to ensure maximum impact and for those which are more serious parents contacted to discuss possible reasons and support available.
 Discursive PSHCE We believe that positive relationships are vital if we are to provide students with the support they need to become the best versions of themselves.
 Each week tutors meet with their tutor group and deliver PSHCE through discursive circles to develop strong relationships and to encourage and support positive communication skills.
+School shop and Swap shop Each morning the free school shop is open so that students can access any equipment they may be missing for the day.
+We also have a uniform swap shop where students can ensure they have the correct uniform each day by swapping a value for a missing item of their school uniform, avoiding any sanctions.
+Behaviour Induction and Refresh We run induction sessions every September and then regularly run refresh sessions throughout the year to support our students to meet our high expectations.